jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 - designed n2nhu labs, newburgh, ny usa 12550

-23 jun 2026

-lunchtime update

-1 bug remains that I see - a race condition for display of cards
-- debug code has been added to find this - promoting to dev TONIGHT
-- goal: find problem in debug , submit to claude and solve tonight.

-  Proposed Scheduled Release Date:

-  Product: RENT-A-HAL MTOR '26 SOHO/PERSONAL RTX Multi-User Speech AI/API Realm - Federation Edition

-  Release Date Forecast: 27 June 2026 - Binaries only - RENT-A-HAL Multi User and KOKORO Microservice as well as Startup Wizard

   Amazon books:

   Theory of design and code walkthru - all of these are also free PDF in the rentahal repo in my github